 Law enforcement agents continue to fight the drug war aggressively on both sides of the border.
 Since 2006, an estimated 150,000 people have been killed in clashes at the border in drug related incidents and illegal border crossing.

-Joining hands with lawmakers, Tucson law enforcement agents are encouraging educational programs aimed at teaching people about the dangers of drugs.
+Tucson law enforcement agents are encouraging educational programs aimed at teaching people about the dangers of drugs.
 If these programs are successful in Tucson and the surrounding towns, then there is hope that the same program can be applied in other cities in the rest of the country.

 Another initiative that is still being tested is that of creating a Controlled Substances Prescription Monitoring Program database.
 This database system is aimed at helping doctors screen out potential patients who are going around looking for doctors who can prescribe them painkillers.
 Although it is a good endeavor, one of the weaknesses of this system is that it is not a mandatory service for doctors to use.
 Hence, several doctors unwittingly might be prescribing the same drug to the same person across different parts of Tucson if they choose not to check the person’s details in this database.

 Marijuana and heroin aren’t the only drugs causing havoc in Tucson.
-Prescription drugs are a cause for concern because the statistics of people who die due to prescription drug overdose is now higher than those who die in car crashes.
+Prescription drugs are a cause for concern because the statistics of people who die due to a prescription drug overdose is now higher than those who die in car crashes.
 327 autopsies were carried out with the main cause of death being linked to morphine, heroin, or oxycodone.
 This was against 197 autopsies done on people who had passed away as a result of car accidents.

 Prescription drug overdose, particularly in people ages 12 years and over has become one of the latest scourges to hit the city.
 Tucson, being part of Arizona, contributed to the state’s overall high record of 5.66% of people who abuse or misuse prescription drugs.
 This figure is high when compared to the national average of 4.57%.

 However, this is not to say that the trend has only been increasing.
-In fact, thanks to efficient policies, there has been a significant drop in this percentage.
+In fact, thanks to effective policies, there has been a significant drop in this percentage.
 In fact, the figure you see above reported for 2011 was actually lower than the figure recorded in 2009-2010 period, which stood at a record high of 6.31% against the national rate at the time of 4.89%.

 The unlikely culprits contributing to the prescription drug problem, according to the prevention services manager at the Arizona Department of Health Service’s Office of Prevention, Lisa Shumaker, are ironically doctors who overprescribe drugs.
-Other problems that are linked to prescription drug abuse mentioned by Shumaker included the unregulated buying and selling of unused medication, and the general lack of knowledge on the part of the city’s residents.
+Other problems that are linked to prescription drug abuse mentioned by Shumaker included the unregulated buying and selling of unused medication and the general lack of knowledge on the part of the city’s residents.

 A lot of the city’s economic development is linked to the city’s major university – the University of Arizona.
 Students of the university are among some of the most consistent substance abusers and targets of drug traffickers.
 More than half of students in a survey carried out by the Youth Survey in Tucson showed that they got drugs from their friends.
-10% of girls and 6% of boys in the same survey said that they had experimented with prescription medication like Tylox, OxyContin and Percocet.
+10% of girls and 6% of boys in the same survey said that they had experimented with prescription medication like Tylox, OxyContin, and Percocet.

-Tucson’s $2 billion dollar a year tourism industry, coupled with a vibrant nightlife at clubs, resorts and attraction centers is also another willing and ready market for those selling drugs.
+Tucson’s $2 billion dollar a year tourism industry, coupled with a vibrant nightlife at clubs, resorts, and attraction centers is also another willing and ready market for those selling drugs.